 Teaching Green Education in Paradise

-Often the people hurt most by environmental issues are the local communities of places you are fighting to save.
-So, educating and supporting these local communities in the ways of sustainable living and conservation is vital to make steps in the right direction.
-This happens through community tourism, interaction, and environmental education, whilst volunteers gain a first-hand experience of community life in a traditional Malaysian village surrounded by turquoise seas, white sands and vibrant marine life.
+It is often the people in the local communities who are affected by any environmental issues or practices that we are trying to address.
+Therefore, working with local communities for sustainable living and community-led conservation is foremost and vital to make steps in the right direction.
+This happens through community-led tourism, interaction, and environmental education.
+Volunteers will experience this while gaining a personal perspective of community life in a traditional Malay village surrounded by turquoise seas, white sands and vibrant marine life.

-A typical day of teaching green education in paradise might start with house or mural painting, eco snorkel briefings for tourists or conducting a beach clean.
-Also, it could involve lesson planning for 3 weekly school clubs.
-We are proud to say our school clubs are part of the Roots and Shoots program by the famous Jane Goodall.
+A typical day of teaching green education in paradise starts with a house or mural painting, eco-snorkel briefings for tourists or conducting a beach clean.
+Also, it could involve planning lessons for 3 weekly school clubs.
+We are very proud that our school clubs are part of the Roots and Shoots programme started by Dr Jane Goodall.

 Help for all Ages